Wix vs WordPress — Which is Better?

 • Enterprise — starts at $25K per year

-(If you pay upfront for a year, the equivalent monthly fees work out at $4, $8, $25 and $45 for the Starter, Explorer, Creator and Entrepreneur plans respectively).
+(If you pay upfront for a year, the equivalent monthly fees work out at $4, $8, $25 and $45 for the Starter, Explorer, Creator and Entrepreneur plans respectively; and further discounts are available if you pay for a 2-year or 3-year plan).

 For selling products on your site, the ‘Creator’ and ‘Entrepremeur’ plans are the best choice — they allow you to use ecommerce plugins to display and sell your goods.